 Damages: Any property damage to the swimming pool amenities (incl. ping pong table, basketball goal or other services) due to negligence on behalf of members or their guests will be charged to the responsible members.

 Pool Parties: A party is considered any event within the pool deck with more than 6 guests.
 Parties can be scheduled by submitting the completed “Schedule a Pool Party” form (see page 3) to Carolina Pool Management minimum 14 days in advance.
 Exclusive use of the pool and deck is not permitted.
-The need for additional lifeguards will be determined by pool management, and the extra cost is charged to the resident.
+The need for additional lifeguards will be determined by pool management, and the extra cost will be charged to the resident.
 Music/DJ is allowed, but not later than 8 p.m.
 1 adult is required for every 10 minors attending the party.

 Disclaimer: All residents and guests use the pool at their own risk.
 The Providence Hills Community Association (PHCA) is not responsible for any injury, loss or damage of any kind sustained by any person while utilizing the Association’s swimming pool amenities, including injury, loss or damage which might be caused by the negligence of the PHCA.